Azure-Samples/cognitive-services-speech-sdk/samples/csharp/web/avatar/README.md

 * Step 1: Open a console and navigate to the folder containing this README.md document.
     * Set below varibles in appsettings.json:
         * `SpeechRegion` - the region of your Azure speech resource, e.g. westus2.
-        * `SpeechKey` - the subscription key of your Azure speech resource.
+        * `SpeechKey` - the API key of your Azure speech resource.
         * `SpeechPrivateEndpoint` - the private endpoint of your Azure speech resource. e.g. https://my-speech-service.cognitiveservices.azure.com.
 This is optional, and only needed when you want to use private endpoint to access Azure speech service.
 This is optional, which is only needed when you are using custom endpoint.
     * Set below varibles if you want to use customized ICE server:
         * `IceServerUrl` - the URL of your customized ICE server.